3-Week-assignment-Group-12/Group-12/Diary.md

     2. Done the writing of Github handbook
     3. Fixing the wireframe of requirement A
     4. Done the introduction of the report

+---

+Date: 27.11.2025

+Writer: Nökkvi Fannar Halldórsson

+    1. Went over all of the usecases in list of A requirements and double checked and cleaned up the base flow, made sure preconditions were correct, added or modified alternative flow where needed and fixed the post condition.
+    2. Wrote a small section for the final words of the report
+    3. Moved all of the happy path pictures from the design document to our discord group so they could be put into the report while also flagging the duplicate paths.